sisi-tarak/Git-Cheat-Sheet/README.md

        # switch to another branch and check it out into your working directory
        git checkout

+       # create a new branch from another branch
+       git checkout -b [newBranchName] [exisitingBrachName]

        # merge the specified branch’s history into the current one
        git merge [branch]